Extreme Heat

 Identify your Symptoms

 Do you know the difference between heat exhaustion and heat stroke?
-Use this infographic to quickly determine.
+Use these infographics to quickly determine.

 Athletes: are you at high risk?